tencent cloud

 MySQL Instance Status

-It is detected that your CVM instance has been powered off.
-If you wish to continue to use this CVM instance, please proceed to the console to start the CVM instance.
+Your CVM instance has been identified as powered off.
+If you wish to resume the usage of this CVM instance, please proceed to the console to initiate the CVM instance.

-The CVM and MySQL instances are under the same VPC.
+CVM and MySQL are under the same VPC

-It is detected that your CVM and MySQL instances are not under the same VPC network segment.
-The CVM needs to be placed in the same VPC in the same region as MySQL.
+Your CVM and MySQL instances have been identified as not being within the same VPC subnet.
+The CVM needs to be placed within the same VPC in the same region as MySQL.
 Please refer to Network Issues to modify the VPC.

-It is detected that the outbound rule of the security group bound to your CVM instance has blocked the IP port access.
-Please refer to Incorrect CVM Security Group Configuration to release the IP port access.
+The outbound rule of the DFW bound to your CVM instance has been identified as blocked to IP port access.
+Please refer to Incorrect CVM DFW Configuration to unblock the outbound rule.

-It is detected that the inbound rule of the security group bound to your MySQL instance has blocked the IP port access.
-Please refer to Incorrect MySQL Security Group Configuration to release the IP port access.
+The inbound rule of the DFW bound to your MySQL instance has been identified as blocked to IP port access.
+Please refer to Incorrect MySQL DFW Configuration to unblock the inbound rule.

 II.
 If the tool check fails to resolve the issue, consider the following causes.